mapkyca/Elgg-Multisite/README.md

   * Create your whatever.multi domain
 * Visit http://whatever.multi

-Note: Provisioning will destroy any existing management database, so careful if you're reprovisioning an existing box!
+Note: Provisioning will destroy any existing management database, so careful if you're re-provisioning an existing box!

 ## Copyright